 Dual Credit and Expanded Options are programs in which Lincoln County students can earn college credit at Oregon Coast Community College while still in high school.

 Dual Credit agreements between Oregon Coast Community College (OCCC) and Lincoln County School District (LCSD) have been in place since before 2003, with over two thousand Lincoln County students earning credit and getting a head start on college and careers.
 In June 2014 the Oregon Higher Education Coordinating Commission HECC adopted new Dual Credit Standards following a revision in national standards.
 Consequently, all community colleges and school districts in Oregon were required to submit a Program Approval Renewal to continue to offer Dual Credit under the new standards.

 LCSD and OCCC worked together to complete the renewal process by May 1, 2015.
 Please check back frequently for updates.
 For immediate needs speak with your high school advisor or contact an academic advisor at OCCC at 541-867-8501

 Oregon Coast Community College provides the opportunity for high school students to earn college credit while still in high school.
 Students, who complete courses taught at their high school by qualified instructors providing the same rigor and content as an on-campus college class, can earn OCCC credit.

-Since OCCC Dual Credit courses are the result of an alignment between high school and college courses requiring college level work, not all high school courses are eligible.
-Check with your high school counselor to find out which courses at your high school is a part of the OCCC Dual Credit program and get a head start on your own college and career preparation!
+OCCC Dual Credit courses are the result of an alignment between high school and college courses requiring college level work, not all high school courses are eligible.
+Check with your high school counselor to find out which courses at your high school are a part of the OCCC Dual Credit program, and get a head start on your own college and career preparation!

-Check with your high school counselor to find out which classes at your high school are part of the OCCC Dual Credit program or visit Participating High Schools.
+Check with your high school counselor to find out which classes at your high school are part of the OCCC Dual Credit program.